giantswarm/docs/src/content/tutorials/observability/data-exploration/accessing-grafana/_index.md

 After selecting the right identity provider, you may run through an authentication workflow.
 However, if you are already authenticated within the current browser, this will be skipped and you should see the Home dashboard as a result.

-## Repository

-Dashboard are defined in the [giantswarm/dashboards](https://github.com/giantswarm/dashboards) repository.
-As an example, [this link](https://github.com/giantswarm/dashboards/blob/2be49ef09bccdb65c4fd62c835567bc0794617da/helm/dashboards/dashboards/shared/home.json) takes you to the _Home_ dashboard definition.

-You can easily track changes in that repository directly from the Home dashboard in Grafana or via the [changes and releases](/changes/dashboards/) section.

 ## Limitations

 Grafana access is currently not available in shared installations, where several customer's observability data would be available from the same Grafana instance.